Zarandiyeh County

-Zarandiyeh County (شهرستان زرندیه) (Note: Also romanized as Zarandiyeh) is in Markazi province, Iran, the northernmost county of the province.
+Zarandiyeh County (شهرستان زرندیه) (Note: Also romanized as Zarandieh) is in Markazi province, Iran, the northernmost county of the province.
 Its capital is the city of Mamuniyeh.

 History

-After the 2006 National Census, the village of Khoshkrud was elevated to the status of a city.
+The village of Khoshkrud was converted to a city in 2007.
+In 2021, Hakimabad Rural District and the city of Zaviyeh were separated from the Central District in the formation of Zaviyeh District, including the new Rahmatabad Rural District.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 57,550 in 15,174 households.
+At the time of the 2006 National Census, the county's population was 57,550 in 15,174 households.
 The following census in 2011 counted 57,153 people in 16,999 households.
 The 2016 census measured the population of the county as 63,907 in 20,483 households.
-In 2021, Hakimabad Rural District and the city of Zaviyeh were separated from the Central District in the formation of Zaviyeh District, including the new Rahmatabad Rural District.

 Administrative divisions

 Zarandiyeh County's population history and administrative structure over three consecutive censuses are shown in the following table.